August 16, 2017

 There is no doubt that we should be concerned about the impending skills gap.
 Almost every client tells me that they do not have the skills they need in certain areas of their manufacturing/ supply chain.
 And, this issue is not improving – as baby boomers retire, knowledge leaves with them.
 Technologies are constantly improving, requiring higher skill levels in every respect – which is also driving the skills gap.
 We are in process of researching the current skills gap.
-Please provide your feedback with this short survey.

 The great news is that there are many people thinking about this topic.
 The Drucker School and Toyota created the Women in Supply Chain mentoring program.
 APICS, the Manufacturing Institute and Deloitte created STEP Ahead.
 Harvey Mudd College, the #1 school for engineering attracts an enrollment of at least 50% women.
 The attendees at my speech last weekend for the western district of APICS was 50% women.
 And the list goes on.